Court recommends Silas House's Southernmost

 Olivia recommends Rhiannon Navin's Only Child

-This fresh, novel perspective on a topical matter occurring, sadly, with increasing magnitude.
-Through the eyes of 6-year-old Zach, whose brother has been killed in a school shooting, you'll see Zach's ability to stay hopeful while helping himself and his family and watch his parents mourn the loss of a son.
-It is a powerful, heartbreaking and healing story.
+Only Child has a fresh, novel perspective on a topical matter occurring, sadly, with increasing magnitude.
+Told through the eyes of 6-year-old Zach, whose brother has been killed in a school shooting, you'll see Zach's ability to stay hopeful while helping himself and his family.
+It is powerful, heartbreaking and healing all wrapped into one.
 A must read.

 Colin recommends Neal Stephenson's Snow Crash